oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-010.png "Generate traffic")

-4. Now, we query the simulation log again to see what new entries we have.
-Remember we created a command rule to simulate blocking user connections!
+4. Now, you will query the simulation log again to see what new entries you have.
+Remember you created a command rule to simulate blocking user connections!

     ````
     <copy>./dv_query_simulation_logs.sh</copy>